SenZmaKi/Kenyare/README.md

     ```

     By default the server will run on port `5000`.
 You can change the port by setting the `FLASK_PORT` environment variable.
+    By default the server will run on host `127.0.0.1`.
+You can change the host by setting the `FLASK_HOST` environment variable.

 - Install [Node.js 22.9.0](https://nodejs.org/en/download/package-manager) or higher then run